yohman/22W-UP206A/Weeks/Week02/readme.md

-# Week 2: Data in Urban Studies: The challenge in data acquisition
+# Week 2: Data in Urban Studies

+October 4, 2021
 ## Agenda
-*   Attention! **Next class is on Wednesday, January 20th, at 6pm**

 *   Welcome to week 2
     * Concerns?
 Questions?
     * Office hours - we're here for you!